znjameswu/epgi/doc/design.md

     2. Strongly prefers draw primitives that are closed under affine2d transform.
 2. No pre-calculation and defer to vello transform stream

-## How should we interact with vello trasnfrom stream.
+## How should we interact with vello transfrom stream.
 1. Implicit current transform
 Since vello will just use whatever transform left at the time of drawing, we can calculate transform ahead of time and simply skip encoding transform for most our shapes.
 This saves time of dedup transforms in vello.